Corporate Political Spending:

 Note: The Committee and these pages limit their scope to corporate political spending, direct and indirect.
 Lobbying expenditures are not addressed.
 For more information on the Committee on Corporate Political Spending, please click here.

 The Conference Board does not represent that the data, information, analysis, conclusions or opinions provided by the listed Internet resources are correct or complete.
-The Web sites and resources listed above are included for informational purposes and convenience only, and are not affiliated with, endorsed or recommended by The Conference Board.
+The Web sites and resources listed above are included for informational purposes and convenience only, and are not affiliated with, endorsed, or recommended by The Conference Board, the Committee, or its members.